WhiskeySockets/Baileys/README.md

         mimetype: Mimetype.pdf, /* (for media messages) specify the type of media (optional for all media types except documents), import {Mimetype} from '@adiwajshing/baileys'
                                 */
-    }
+        filename: 'somefile.pdf' // (for media messages) file name for the media }
     ```